Hengz1231/zhanghengmath/contents/home.md

 #### Research Interests
-My current research interests center on topics in geometry analysis in Riemannian manifolds and graphs.
-I am particularly drawn to three classes of problems:
+My research lies at the intersection of geometric analysis and spectral theory, with a focus on the following three directions:
-1. Discrete curvatures;
+1. Generalized curvature in various spaces;
 2. Spectral problems on graphs and manifolds;
-3. Riemannian geometry.
+3. Interplay between geometry and analysis.